Shlhnj/strategicc/docs/reference/config.md

 cfg.USE_AGE         = True
 ```

-**Manifest mode** — load every setting at once from a single `RunManifest.txt` file:
+**Manifest mode**: load every setting at once from a single `RunManifest.txt` file:

 ```python
 cfg.load_manifest("RunManifest.txt")
 ```

 These two modes are mutually exclusive within the same session.
-Once `load_manifest()` has been called, any subsequent direct `cfg.X = value` assignment raises `ManifestModeError` — this is enforced at the module level, not just documented as a convention.
+Once `load_manifest()` has been called, any subsequent direct `cfg.X = value` assignment raises `ManifestModeError`, this is enforced at the module level, not just documented as a convention.
 Call `cfg.reset_manifest_mode()` to lift the restriction if you want to switch modes (e.g. running one scenario via manifest, then a second via direct assignment, in the same notebook session):

 ```python
 cfg.load_manifest("RunManifest.txt")